Publication Ethics

 A statement that the researchers/investigators obtained informed consent from each participant or each participant’s guardian, prior to conducting any such research.

-When reporting experiments on animals, authors should indicate whether the institutional and national guidelines for the care and use of laboratory animals, were followed.
+When reporting experiments on animals, authors should indicate whether the institutional and national guidelines for the care and use of laboratory animals were followed.

 Photographs with Identifiable Patients: In photographs, sonograms, CT scans, etc., the physical identification of a patient should be masked whenever possible.
 If a patient is identifiable, written permission to use the photograph must be obtained from the patient or guardian and sent to the Journal’s Editorial Office upon manuscript submission.
 It must be clearly stated in the manuscript that informed consent was obtained.

 Simultaneous Submission and Online Posting: The APJCP will not consider manuscripts that are concurrently submitted elsewhere (except for pre-prints) or have been published previously (including online publication).
 The presentation of research results at scientific conferences or in the abstract book of such a conference does not constitute a previously published article.
-A manuscript cannot be posted on the author’s or institutional website when it has been submitted to APJCP and during editorial process.
+A manuscript cannot be posted on the author’s or institutional website when it has been submitted to APJCP and during the editorial process.
 Accepted manuscripts cannot be posted online until after the paper has been fully published in the APJCP.

 Permission to use copyrighted materials: Use of previously published or copyrighted material reproduced from another source must be properly cited.
 The corresponding author is responsible for obtaining written permission from the appropriate authors and/or copyright holders to use previously published or copyrighted material.
-Signed permission statements from the copyright holder for both print and online reproduction, must be sent to the APJCP Editorial Office upon manuscript submission.
+Signed permission statements from the copyright holder for both print and online reproduction must be sent to the APJCP Editorial Office upon manuscript submission.
 Permission statements must also be obtained from at least one author when citing “in press” articles.

 Authors' Professional and Ethical Responsibilities: The APJCP reserves the right to forward any claim of scientific misconduct to the sponsoring or funding institution, or to any other appropriate authorities for investigation.
 The author will be notified if the APJCP forwards any manuscript to the sponsoring or funding institution for such a claim.